 - Fear they will become isolated from family and community bonds if they seek help/leave relationship

 - Concern that professionals may normalise abuse within their background or culture

 - Fear they may lose residency in the UK, where immigration status is an issue.
 See No Recourse to Public Funds.

 Specialist Domestic Abuse Services are trained to understand and respond effectively to the complex range of fears and barriers victims from BME communities may experience.

 Culturally specific programmes and group activities can be accessed which aim to recognise the above concerns, as well as safe and impartial language interpretation services where needed.
 Local Specialist Domestic Abuse and Sexual Violence Support Providers, provide leaflets in a range of community languages.
 This can be accessed via the UAVA Website.
 The following poster may be helpful for practitioners wishing to confirm the language spoken by an individual.

-For more information and resources see:
+For more information and resources see or resources page.

 Black and minority ethnic (BAME) communities and dementia

 More than 25,000 older black and minority ethnic (BAME) people live with dementia in the UK, in part due to vascular risk factors such as hypertension often found in African-Caribbean and South Asian UK populations.
 In other ethnic groups such as Irish and Jewish, there is a demographically-older population so with the link between age and dementia, prevalence is likely to be higher.
 What additional awareness do those working in social care need to have to meet the particular needs of these older people?